rns/kollos-luif-doc/etc/internals.md

 ```
      x ::= a b c
 ```
-are converted to calls to a KHOL method:
+are converted to calls to a KHIL method:
 ```
     -- Line 42, column 0:
     -- x :: a b c